AESTHET1C/EWMC-Firmware/Documentation/EWMC Firmware Documentation.md

 1. Disengage all endstops.
 Elevator endstops should be a priority.
 2. Manually engage an endstop (A or B) for the elevator.
 A beep will play upon successful engagement.
 3. Manually engage the opposing endstop for the elevator.
 Two beeps will play upon successful engagement.
 4. Repeat steps 2 and 3 for the mine cart, then the loader.
+Once completed, calibration cannot be skipped.
 5. Disengage all endstops and press the arcade button.
 A final beep will play when the button is released.
 6. Remove hands from all motor paths.

 This stage is used to verify endstops are working and plugged into the correct locations.
 If an endstop does not beep upon engagement, verify the speaker and endstop are working and plugged into the correct locations.

-Once this stage is completed, calibration continues to stage 2 after a 3-second delay.
+Calibration continues to stage 2 after a 3-second delay.

 ###Stage 2: Automated Calibration: